 A massage is an excellent way to relieve joint pain in your knees and hips.
 Either have it done professionally, or do it at home.
 If you are doing it on your own, try massaging the affected area with a topical menthol rub to help ease the pain.
 In addition, remember when massaging your body, the direction of your strokes should always be toward the heart.

 Certain medicines, such as ibuprofen, are great for joint pain relief.
 Non-steroidal anti-inflammatory drugs will aid in relieving joint swelling and stiffness, and prescribed muscle relaxants can help in reducing muscle spasms.

 Natural herbal mixtures, such as herbal teas, are an excellent way to alleviate as well as prevent knee, hip, and other joint pains.

 When selecting an exercise, choose one that allows you to move within the limits of your pain and does not cause further pain to the joints (such as your knees).
 That said, sometimes joint pain can be relived by minor exercise and stretching.
 However — and this is key — exercise can increase the strength and flexibility of your joints, thus preventing potential joint pain.

 A physical therapist specializes in human movement, and can help you greatly with relieving your joint pain.

-Alternative medical practices such as acupuncture and Bikram yoga can not only enhance the range of movement of your joints, but also help alleviate pain and prevent it.
+Alternative medical practices such as acupuncture and Bikram yoga can not only enhance the range of movement of your joints, but also help alleviate and prevent joint pain.